meghnakshk/Analytics-Portfolio/critique-by-design.md

 - *Is there anything you would change or do differently?*
   Just keep the legend next to the plots or on top instead of below.

-It was nice to know that people instantly understood the graph even without the context of the article and thought that it was intuitive.
-Reader two found visualization 1 a bit confusing at first because the legend was at the bottom and suggested that I moved it to the top.
+It was nice to know that people instantly understood the graph, even without the article's context, and thought that the graphic was intuitive.
+Reader two found visualization one a bit confusing initially because the legend was at the bottom and suggested that I move it to the top.

 # Part 4: Building the solution on Tableau